will-ddc/kp-conquering-responsive-layouts/README.md

 you should try and use a mobile first approach as it normally takes more changes to take  a desktop layout and turn it mobile as opposed from taking a mobile layout to desktop

 you always want your media query below all other css otherwise it may not always override how you want it to

+## Day 16 - What Break Points To Use